 Before negotiating and drafting a separation agreement, also known as a Deed of Separation, a separating couple will be asked to disclose in full what they own and earn individually; they must make this statement available to each other’s family lawyers or mediators, and supply supporting documentary evidence.

-Each party should seek independent legal advice and the terms of any agreement should be agreed by both parties and their solicitors before both parties sign the document.
+Each party should seek independent legal advice and the terms of any agreement should be approved by both parties and their solicitors before the document is signed.

-Unlike a court ordered divorce financial settlement, a separation agreement is not strictly binding under English and Welsh family law.
-However, it does show intention of the parties to address the issue of their finances, arrangements for children and the division of property.
-So if one party reneges on the agreement, the signed document could be useful in a court of law at a later date.
+Unlike a court-ordered financial settlement in divorce, a separation agreement is not strictly binding under English and Welsh family law.
+However, it clearly shows the intention of each of the parties to address the issue of their finances, the division of property, and the future of the children – so if either party subsequently reneges, a signed separation agreement can prove very useful during court proceedings later on.